MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_status.md

 A single bit that indicates that an uncorrectable address error has occurred.

-#### - UncorrectableDataError

-A single bit that indicates that an uncorrectable data error has occurred.

-#### - InternalBridgeError
+#### - DelayedTransactionDiscardTimerExpired

-A single bit that indicates that an internal bridge error has occurred.
+A single bit that indicates that the delayed transaction discard timer has expired.

 #### - PERRAsserted